 When the now globally famous Icebox Diamonds & Watches began in Atlanta in 2006, the pool of jewelers specializing in “hip-hop jewelry” was relatively small.
-The market for fully diamond-set chains, extra-large diamond pendants and custom diamond watches was confined almost exclusively to successful hip-hop artists.
+The market for fully natural diamond-set chains, extra-large diamond pendants and custom diamond watches was confined almost exclusively to successful hip-hop artists.
 Fast forward to 2022, hip-hop music dominates the pop charts and with the help of Icebox’s influence, “hip-hop jewelry” is not only in the mainstream, it shapes the fine jewelry world.

 Mo, Rafi and Zahir Jooma, the three brothers who own and operate Icebox Diamonds & Watches, leaned into Atlanta’s unique and artistic culture when developing the Icebox brand.
 As Rafi says, “Atlanta is the land of opportunity for creative individuals.”
 Big fans of the music genre, the three brothers recognized hip-hop’s importance in the Atlanta scene and decided to try everything to break into it.
 In the early days, they would frequent Atlanta nightlife spots and recording studios, introducing themselves and passing out business cards with the hopes of having luck with the right people.